-However, the Chase Sapphire Reserve is incredibly popular because of its excellent earning opportunities and sign-up bonus.
-The Reserve earns 3x Ultimate Rewards (UR) points per dollar on Dining and General Travel.
+However, the Chase Sapphire Reserve is popular because of its excellent earning opportunities and sign-up bonus.
+The Sapphire Reserve earns 3x Ultimate Rewards (UR) points per dollar on Dining and General Travel.
 Plus, it comes with a sign-up bonus worth 50,000 UR points that can be earned by spending $4,000 within the first three months.

 You Are Over 5/24

 The Chase 5/24 Rule is one of the most infamous and preventative Chase card application rules.
 It states that anyone who has been approved for five credit cards from any bank within the last 24 months will not be approved for a Chase card.
 Some people have gotten a lot of cards within the last two years and they cannot go for any Chase card, let alone the Sapphire Reserve.

 Furthermore, the Chase Sapphire Reserve has a minimum credit limit of $10,000.
 That’s because it’s a Visa Infinite card.
 Conversely, Visa Signature cards come with minimum credit limits of $5,000. $5,000 is a huge difference for many people, especially those with limited credit and/or income.
 Thus, the Sapphire Reserve is a difficult card to get approved for just because of its Visa Infinite status.